 For an employee advocacy program to be successful, it requires marketing and HR departments to train employees on the importance of being both active and on-brand on social.
 Creating social media policies and leveraging technology will simplify, streamline and safeguard social advocacy.

 Providing guidelines for employees helps to remove their fear and uncertainty when sharing.
 Leveraging technology helps to encourage those who are not natural sharers.
 It also creates streamlined processes that allow brands to achieve more consistency in messaging.

 Employee advocacy platforms allow marketing and HR departments to control all the content within the library so both those in charge of the program and employees can feel secure knowing anything they share was reviewed, approved and up-to-date.
 Employee advocacy platforms also streamline sharing by removing many of the tedious steps, making sharing as simple as a few clicks.

 Safeguarding Social with Employee Advocacy

 Both your employees and your customers are active on social media so it is important your brand image is visible and consistent in messaging.
 To help achieve both many organizations are creating employee advocacy programs.
-A strong program will provide guidelines, making it simple for employees to share on-brand content and provide marketing teams and executives with the safeguards needed to minimize social sharing risks.
+A strong program will provide guidelines for employees to ensure they feel comfortable sharing on social.
+Leveraging technology will provide marketing teams and executives with the sharing safeguards needed to minimize risks.
 This helps organizations achieve positive business gains from social media while simultaneously safeguarding their brand image.